Paying for care

 - What if I need more information?

 You’ll need to have an assessment in order to determine whether you are eligible for support from the Council.
 The amount of money the council will pay for this is called a personal budget, which is either paid to you as a direct payment or the council arranges services for you which cost this amount.
-We will assess how much you would need to contribute, if anything.
+We will assess how much you would need to contribute to this.
 But to give you some idea:

-- If you have a low income, for example, basic Pension Credit, Income Support or Employment And Support Allowance, you will not normally have to pay; and
+- If you have a low income, for example, basic Pension Credit, Income Support or Employment And Support Allowance, you will not normally have to pay anything from this; and

 - If you receive Attendance Allowance or Disability Living Allowance you may have to pay up to £55 per week.
 If you have a private pension or other income you may have to pay more than this.